Complete Nursing Career Guide

 Nursing Certificate Programs

-CNA certification courses can range in length from a six-month program to an 18-month program combining classroom instruction with hands-on clinical training.
+A CNA certification program last from six-months to 18-months depending on the design of the program.
+The longer CNA certification program combines both in-class instruction and hands-on clinical training.
 The CNA certificate program is available at a community college, vocational school, and a variety of accredited training institutes.
-A certified nursing assistant track will provide you with direct interactions with patients under the supervision of an RN, LPN, and/or LVN.
+A certified nursing assistant certification will provide you with direct interactions with patients under the direct supervision of an RN, LPN, and/or LVN.

-Both an LVN and LPN provide basic nursing care for patients under the direct supervision of registered nurses (RN) and/or doctors.
-Licensed practical nurses and licensed vocational nurses can work in nursing homes, extended care facilities, physician’s offices, hospitals, and/or private homes.
-In most cases, the LPN and LVN acronyms can be used interchangeably with exception of qualification for professionals in California and Texas.
+Both the LVN & LPN tracks provide students with skills and knowledge of basic nursing care under the supervision of doctors and/or registered nurses (RN).
+Licensed vocational nurses and licensed practical nurses can work in a variety of settings in the healthcare industry.
+Examples of work environments include hospitals, nursing homes, private residence, extended care facilities, and physician’s offices.
+In most cases, the LPN and LVN acronyms are used interchangeably across the country.
+The exception to this rule of thumb is for qualification of nursing professionals in Texas and California.

 Nursing Associate Degrees